imranthedev/ResourceList-100DEVS-/README.md

 # ResourceList-100DEVS-
-A centralised lis of resources for and/or from the 100Devs.
+A centralised list of resources for and/or from the 100Devs.
 ************************************************************

 Hello Fellow Devs,